dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 Funding Requested: (Amount of OCEAN your team is requesting - Round 7 Max @ 32,000)

+If your proposal is voted to receive a OceanDAO Grant, how would the proposal contribute a value greater than the grant amount back to the Ocean Ecosystem (best expressed as “[Expected ROI](On-ROI)”)?

 Proposal Wallet Address: (must have minimum 500 OCEAN in wallet to be eligible.
 This wallet is where you will receive the grant amount if selected).

 Team Website (if applicable):